flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 Another [porting I did][ledstripcode] was to use the code that [Ladyada][ada] and [PaintYourDragon][paintYourDragon] wrote to control a strip of RGB leds.
 That code -- [adafruit/LPD8806][adalpd8806] in Github -- was implemented to run in 2 different ways: using hardware SPI or using _any GPIO_ pins.
-Once again I decided going the _any GPIO_ route, since it is plenty fast and gives us the freedom to use any pair of GPIO pins (clock and data).
-As I studied that code, I made some enhancements to not do 'bit bang' for all the pixels on every refresh.
+Once again I decided to go the _any GPIO_ route since it is plenty fast and gives us the freedom to use any pair of GPIO pins (clock and data).
+As I studied that code, I made some enhancements to not "bit bang" all the pixels on every refresh.
 Instead, I added a variable that keeps tabs on the _[largest pixel][largestChangedLed]_ referenced since the last refresh (called _[LPD8806::show()][lpd8806show]_).
 The API is even simpler than the one used by HT1632, so it was no big deal getting that working.
-In fact, I must confess I spent more time playing with the RGB animations than actually coding this stuff. ;)
+In fact, I spent more time playing with the RGB animations than actually coding this stuff. ;)

 A thread in the program is allocated to control the entire strip.
 It ticks off on its own [timer][ledstriptick] and